Fonds P004 - Hyatt family fonds

 Biographical history

 The Hyatt family came to the United States from England in the mid-17th century.
-Abraham Hyatt and his family were living in Schenectady at the start of the American Revolution.
+Abraham Hyatt and his family were living in Schenectady, New York at the start of the American Revolution.
 He supported the Loyalist side and enlisted in the army with two of his sons, Gilbert and Cornelius.
 Around 1778-1780, Abraham Hyatt, his wife, and his ten children (Gilbert, Cornelius, Abraham, Jacob, Charles, Isaac, Joseph, Anna, Mary, and Merriam) took refuge in the province of Quebec.
 After the Proclamation of 1792 permitting the colonization of the Eastern Townships, Gilbert Hyatt and 204 associates requested the Township of Ascot.
 In 1792, having obtained authorization to survey the township, Gilbert and many members of his family settled in.
 It was not until 1803, however, that he and 30 associates received the letters patent for the land.
 Gilbert Hyatt held many public offices.
 He was appointed as Justice of the Peace in 1806 and in 1808, as Commissioner to administer the oath of allegiance to applicants for land in the Township of Ascot in 1808.
 He died in Sherbrooke on 17 September 1823, aged 62.

 Custodial history